 The best alternatives to brown sugar include molasses, muscovado sugar, coconut sugar, maple sugar, honey, and white sugar, among others.

-This is an unrefined or partially unrefined variety of sugar that has a higher molasses concentration than normal brown sugar.
+Muscovado is an unrefined or partially unrefined variety of sugar that has a higher molasses concentration than normal brown sugar.
 These crystals are dried in the sun, rather than in a centrifuge and tend to be stickier than normal brown sugar.
 So while you are baking, see to it that you either remove the lumps or sieve it before adding.

 Light Brown Sugar

-Light brown sugar is a pale version of brown sugar that is considered more subtle in sweetness and is used in more delicate baked goods and sweets.
+Light brown sugar is a pale version of brown sugar that is mildly sweet and is used in more delicate baked goods and sweets.
 Add it in the same quantity as that of brown sugar to your preparations.

 Maple sugar has a slightly different flavor than brown sugar, but it can add the sweetness that you may be lacking in your recipe; only use in moderation, as maple sugar is a very concentrated form of sugar.

 Although not the most common ingredient in every kitchen, coconut sugar can be traded out in equal proportions for brown sugar.
 It can be used in all the baked goods that are fathomable with a coconutty flavor.

 You can use caster sugar in baked items like sponge cakes, meringues, and souffles as its texture can easily complement the recipe.
 As it is finely ground, using less of it against brown sugar will help to keep the dish perfect.